US declares monkeypox a public health emergency

 The US declaration comes after the World Health Organization also designated the outbreak an emergency last month -- something it reserves for diseases of highest concern.

-Also Thursday, US Food and Drug Administration commissioner Robert Califf said his agency was mulling a move that would allow clinicians to administer five doses of vaccine based on one dose of existing vials.
+Also Thursday, US Food and Drug Administration commissioner Robert Califf said his agency was considering changing the way the vaccine is injected, adopting an approach that would allow five times as many people to be vaccinated based on the same supply.

-The vaccine is currently administered subcutaneously, but the new approach would involve administering it intradermally, at a more shallow angle.
+The vaccine is currently administered underneath the skin, but the new technique would involve administering it within the skin, at a more shallow angle.

 This "means basically sticking the needle within the skin and creating a little pocket there into which the vaccine goes, so this is really nothing highly unusual," said Califf.